-Money that is held at the Federal Reserve is essentially taken out of circulation.
+The FED takes money out of circulation.
+Cash that is on the FED’s balance sheet is not in circulation (not available for financial activity like lending).
 When the Fed sells Treasuries, the buyer is giving the Fed cash and getting a Treasury Bond.
-The cash which would normally be placed at bank and loaned out is now effectively out of circulation, reducing the supply of money, which makes borrowing money more costly (meaning interest rates go up).
+The cash which would normally be placed at a bank and loaned out is now out of circulation, reducing the supply of money, which makes borrowing money more costly (meaning interest rates go up).

-They create new money which is not currently in circulation, and then use that money to buy Treasury Bonds.
-As the money they are using to buy Treasuries is new money, this increases the supply of money, which makes borrowing less costly (meaning interest rates go down).
+The FED puts money into circulation.
+This is done by using money on its balance sheet to buy Treasury Bonds.
+As the money they are using to buy Treasuries is “new” money, this increases the supply of money available for financial activity, which makes borrowing less costly (meaning interest rates go down).

 The Fed Funds Rate